xlwings/xlwings/docs/addin.rst

     "DEBUG UDFS",""
     "USE UDF SERVER",""
     "SHOW CONSOLE",""
-    "ONEDRIVE",""
+    "ONEDRIVE_WIN",""
+    "ONEDRIVE_MAC",""

 .. note::
-    The ``ONEDRIVE`` setting has to be edited directly in the file, there is currently no possibility to edit it via the ribbon.
-Usually, it is only required if you are either on macOS or if your environment vars on Windows are not correctly set or if you have a private and corporate location and don't want to go with the default one. ``ONEDRIVE`` has to point to the root folder of your local OneDrive folder.
+    The ``ONEDRIVE_WIN/_MAC`` setting has to be edited directly in the file, there is currently no possibility to edit it via the ribbon.
+Usually, it is only required if you are either on macOS or if your environment variables on Windows are not correctly set or if you have a private and corporate location and don't want to go with the default one. ``ONEDRIVE_WIN/_MAC`` has to point to the root folder of your local OneDrive folder.

 Workbook Directory Config: Config file
 --------------------------------------